damogranlabs/classy_blocks/README.md

 # About

-_blockMesh_ is a very powerful mesher but the amount of manual labour it requires to make even the simplest meshes makes it mostly useless.
-Even attempts to simplify or parametrize blockMeshDicts with `#calc` or even the dreadful `m4` quickly become unmanageable and cryptic.
+`blockMesh` is a very powerful mesher but creating even simple meshes requires a lot of manual work.
+Attempts to simplify or parametrize blockMeshDicts with `#calc` or `m4` often become cryptic and hard to maintain.

-classy_blocks' aim is to minimize the amount of meticulous work by providing a more intuitive workflow, off-the-shelf parts and some automatic helpers for building and optimization of block-structured hexahedral meshes.
-Still it is not an automatic mesher and therefore some kinds of geometry are more suited than others.
+`classy_blocks` aims to reduce this overhead by providing a more intuitive workflow, reusable building blocks and automatic helpers for constructing and optimizing block-structured hexahedral meshes.
+Nonetheless, it is not an automatic mesher, so some geometries are better suited than others.

 ## Tutorial